ZoengYu/order-fast-project/README.md

 ```
 go run main.go
 ```

+> you can go to **localhost:8081/swagger** to review the API docs, currently we only support gRPC server, http server will coming soon.
+#

 *If you change the content of db/sql/., running the following cmd which generate the Querier(db mock) for api testing*
 ```
 make mock